Here is Portland-Lewiston Interurban (PLI) No. 10, Arbutus

 upper window in a closed position.

-We are in need of the mechanical
+We need the mechanical

 component to operate the window